Dorian Finney-Smith: Brooklyn Nets (2023–2024)

 On February 6, 2023, Finney-Smith was traded, alongside Spencer Dinwiddie, an unprotected 2029 first-round pick, and second-round picks in 2027 and 2029, to the Brooklyn Nets in exchange for Kyrie Irving and Markieff Morris.

 Los Angeles Lakers (2024–2025)

 On December 29, 2024, Finney-Smith was traded from the Nets alongside Shake Milton to the Los Angeles Lakers in exchange for Maxwell Lewis, D'Angelo Russell and three future second-round picks.
+He became a valuable 3-and-D player for the Lakers, helping them secure a No. 3 seed in the playoffs.
 He made 43 appearances (20 starts) for Los Angeles during the 2024–25 NBA season, averaging 7.9 points, 3.6 rebounds, and 1.4 assists.
 On June 12, 2025, Finney-Smith underwent surgery to repair a lingering ankle injury.
 On June 29, it was announced that Finney-Smith would be opting out of his $15.4 million player option Lakers contract for the 25-26 season to become an unrestricted free agent.

-Houston Rockets (2025–present)
+Houston Rockets (2025–2026)

 On July 7, 2025, Finney-Smith signed a four-year, $53 million contract with the Houston Rockets.
+Finney-Smith made 37 total appearances (including one start) for Houston during the 2025–26 NBA season, recording averages of 3.3 points, 2.5 rebounds, and 1.0 assist.

+Atlanta Hawks (2026–present)

+On July 6, 2026, Finney-Smith was traded to the Charlotte Hornets alongside three second round picks (2027, 2028 and 2033) in exchange for cash considerations.

+On September 22, 2026, Finney-Smith was traded to the Atlanta Hawks in exchange for Ryan Nembhard and Buddy Hield.